 Ladies and Gentlemen, welcome to the Windows OS thread.
 We talk the Windows OS in mobile, tablet, desktop, and even IoT form if you so desire.

-October of 2017.
-This was an update from the 1703 version, which was an update to the 11607 version, which was an update to the 1511 version, which itself was an update to the original release, 1507.
+November of 2018.
+This was an update from the 1803 version, which was an update from the 1709 version, which was an update to the 1703 version, which was an update to the 1607 version, which was an update to the 1511 version which itself was an update to the original release, 1507.
 Noticing a pattern here?
 This is the new norm.
 You can expect 2 incremental OS updates to Windows 10 per year now, except in 2016 when there was only one, because Microsoft.
 This will bring changes to Windows 10 over time.
-Version 1709 might not seem super different but if you could find a pc on 1507 you'd see a lot of changes.
+Version 1809 might not seem super different but if you could find a pc on 1507 you'd see a lot of changes.
 Also, unless you're an enterprise business you're getting the new versions anyway.
 Windows 10 largely fixes a lot of the issues that Windows 8.x had, especially on desktop/traditional computers.
 There are conflicting beliefs on whether it is better on a tablet.
 I think a majority will say yes, but it definitely is not unanimous. -1607 made further changes to the tablet interface which brings it closer to the Windows 8.1 look.